 We as a staff show a caring spirit and embrace understanding to everyone’s gender identity and expression.
 "When it comes to the trans community, we need to be treated with a little more understanding and respect.
-More providers need to educate themselves and separate their personal feelings and do what they worked all those years to get a degree for. ," Sylver, an Apicha CHC Trans Health Patient Navigator said.
+More providers need to educate themselves and separate their personal feelings and do what they worked all those years to get a degree for," said Sylver, an Apicha CHC Trans Health Patient Navigator.

 And, Apicha has participated in bringing the community to a public space, reviving the hope many have lost in the hands of bullying and violence.